databricks/databricks-sdk-java/NEXT_CHANGELOG.md

 ### Bug Fixes

 - [Breaking] `DatabricksError` now correctly exposes all Databricks error details types.
-This change is a breaking change for users who depending on the `ErrorDetail` class.
+This change is a breaking change for users depending on the `ErrorDetail` class.
 The same information can be accessed from `ErrorDetails.errorInfo`.

 ### Documentation